 While you are going through the process of selecting a property manager, keep the following points in mind:

 - Find a property manager who is also a licensed real estate broker.
-Ask to speak directly with the broker.
-If you are unable to speak with the broker when you are a prospective new client, chances are that you are not going to be able to communicate directly with the broker when there are problems at your property.
-Would you rather discuss your case with a lawyer or a paralegal when you are in search of a law office.
+Ask to speak directly with the broker or a California licensed property manager.
+If you are unable to speak with the property manager when you are a prospective new client, chances are that you are not going to be able to communicate directly with the property manager or broker when there are problems at your property.
 See a Word of Warning below.

-- Ask the broker how many years he or she has been managing properties from that location.
-Find out what year the broker first obtained his or her real estate broker license.
-Also, keep in mind that a real estate agent license is not the same as a real estate broker license.
-Your goal is to find out how long that broker has been in the property management business in your local area and how familiar they are with local laws.
+- Ask the property manager how many years the brokerage has been managing properties from that location.
+Your goal is to find out how long that brokerage has been in the property management business in your local area and how familiar they are with local laws.
 California is unlike other states and it has many separate and different city rent ordinances in addition to county, state and federal laws.
-APM has been at this location since 1985.
+APM has been in the property management business since 1985.